xbenyx/uihashtopolis/README.md

 # INSTALLING & RUNNING

-To install and run **UIHastopolis**, you need the Docker or the last version or Nodejs.
+To install and run **UIHastopolis**, you need Docker or the last version or Nodejs.
 We recommend you install a package release since master will often include untested features and modules.

+We will release a beta soon.

 # Installation and set up, using Docker (Recommended)